jmcastagnetto/examples-from-mlwr/ch04/ch04-spam-example.md

 default parameters.

-The difference between the models will be that the first one does not use the Laplace correction and let's the training procedure figure out whether to user or not a kernel density estimate, while the second one fixes Laplace parameter to one (`fL=1`) and explicitly forbids the use of a kernel density estimate (`useKernel=FALSE`).
+The difference between the models will be that the first one does not use the Laplace correction and lets the training procedure figure out whether to user or not a kernel density estimate, while the second one fixes Laplace parameter to one (`fL=1`) and explicitly forbids the use of a kernel density estimate (`useKernel=FALSE`).